 When considering an application for emergency support, the Home Office need to assess if that is the case for you now.
 If you are applying for “Section 95” or “Section 4” support, they need to assess if you are destitute now or will become so in the next 14 days.

 If you have been staying with friends and family before now, you will need to provide evidence about this accommodation and why you can no longer stay there.
 This can be done through a letter from the person who you have been living with.
-If you’ve been living at several different addresses, you should provide details of each (address, how long you stayed there, why you couldn’t stay there any longer).
+If you’ve been living at several different addresses, you should provide details of each.
+These details will include the address, how long you stayed there, and why you couldn’t stay there any longer.

 If you have a bank account, you may need to provide copies of bank statements for the last six months.
 The Home Office may run a “credit check” on you.
 This means they may examine current and previous bank accounts.

 If you’ve previously had the right to work, you may need to provide wage slips or tax documents such as a P60.
-If you have previously claimed mainstream benefits, you made need to provide evidence that you are no longer entitled to these (such as a letter from the Job Centre).
+If you have previously claimed mainstream benefits, you may need to provide evidence that you are no longer entitled to these.

 If you’ve been in the UK for some time and haven’t been receiving support in any of the ways mentioned above, you will need to explain (and prove, if possible) how you have been supporting yourself and why this cannot continue.

-To begin with, if you have nowhere to live, you will be usually be placed in temporary “initial accommodation” by the Home Office (usually immediately after the screening interview).
-This could be anywhere in the UK.
+To begin with, if you have nowhere to live, you will be usually be placed in temporary “initial accommodation” by the Home Office.
+This will usually be immediately after the screening interview.
+You can be accommodated anywhere in the UK.
 According to Home Office policy, they should make a decision on a request for emergency support including temporary accommodation, “before the end of the working day on which the application is received”.

 Initial accommodation is usually a hostel with other people seeking asylum.
 You will be provided with basic meals and toiletries.
 This is known as “Section 98 support”.
-In general, you will not be given any cash support while you are in the initial accommodation (in Scotland and Northern Ireland, initial accommodation is self-catering and you will be given money toward the cost of toiletries and food).
+In general, you will not be given any cash support while you are in the initial accommodation.

 Section 95 support